Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Experiments and results

-Figure~\ref{img:visual} compares segmentation results on representative test images among UNet-Tiny, the strongly supervised baseline LB-UNet, and our proposed UltraSeg-108K/130K.
+Figure~\ref{img:visual} compares segmentation results on representative test images among UNet-Tiny-DS, LB-UNet, and our proposed UltraSeg-108K/130K.
 Regardless of polyp size or quantity, our proposed models consistently surpass competitors owing to fine-grained architectural refinements under an extreme parameter budget.
-Nevertheless, edges remain blurred for all tiny models.
-This is an inherent bottleneck arising from the interplay between limited capacity and scarce training data.
-Premature downsampling in the encoder dilutes shallow edge cues, while decoders with limited channels cannot fully reconstruct high-resolution details, leading to jagged boundaries and incomplete or excessive segmentation.
-Notably, UltraSeg-130K best mitigates these jagged polyp edges within the constrained parameter budget, delivering substantially superior delineation.
+While boundary delineation remains challenging for all models operating under severe parameter constraints, UltraSeg-130K demonstrates visibly improved edge continuity compared to baseline lightweight architectures.
+The remaining boundary irregularities reflect the fundamental trade-off between model capacity and spatial resolution reconstruction; however, the progressive perception design of EDB partially alleviates this by preserving multi-scale contextual cues, enabling UltraSeg-130K to deliver substantially superior delineation within the constrained budget.
+Additional qualitative comparisons on challenging zero-shot cases are provided in the Supplementary Material to offer a more comprehensive performance assessment.